Tsk1001/doc/postback_fraud.md

 ##### 2. Our solution

-Our system creates a secret key, as a string, that is uniquely generated for the Advertiser.
+Our system creates a secret key, as a string, that is uniquely created for the Advertiser.
 This secret key is added, when you configure a postback.
 In this case, a postback is sent with secret key to our server.
 Then the system match them and if secret keys are the same, the system counts the postback.

+First, you need to configure for each campaign a unique key.
+We recommend using 128 bit base-64 encoded unique key.
+After that, when you will set a postback on the advertiser side, you have to add this secret key.
+When a postback is sent, our system will check the secret keys on the both sides and if they match, the event will be counted.